littletof/prettyBenching/README.md

   </details>

 * Calculate thresholds from the previous results: `calculateThresholds` [docs](https://doc.deno.land/https/deno.land/x/pretty_benching/mod.ts#calculateThresholds)
+* Github Actions: Save results on version tags, report benchmark results as a comment on PR-s.
-* Fail/warn in CI on a PR if the `delta` is too big.
+* Fail/warn in CI on a PR if the `delta` is too big or benchmark is in red `threshold`.

 # Roadmap